 We have developed land and biodiversity management

-plans at our operations.
+plans at each of our operations.
 These plans are risk-based.

 8.Rehabilitation and closure management